Trams in Adelaide: Mid-century decline and closure

 Only the Glenelg line remained.
 Except for the Glenelg line's Type H cars, the trams were sold or scrapped.
-Some were used as shacks, playrooms or preserved by museums.
+Some were used as shacks and playrooms or were acquired by museums.
 The Tramway Museum, St Kilda, a half-hour's drive north of the city centre, has at least one example of each 20th century tram.

 Renewal and expansion

 A 1.2 km extension of the line from the Victoria Square terminus was announced in April 2005, which would see trams continue along King William Street and west along North Terrace through Adelaide railway station and the western city campus of the University of South Australia.
 An additional two Flexity Classic trams were ordered to cater for the expanded services.
 Construction commenced in 2007 and a new Victoria Square stop, relocated from the centre of the square to the west, was opened in August 2007.
 Testing of the extension began in September 2007 before it was officially opened on 14 October 2007 with shuttle services along the new extension until the release of the new timetable on 15 October when normal through services commenced.
 A free City Shuttle service between South Terrace and City West also began on 15 October to complement the main Glenelg to City West service.
 Further extensions at that time were the subject of public debate; Tourism Minister Jane Lomax-Smith expressed support for the line to be extended to North Adelaide and Prospect although the Transport Minister stated that this was not a practical option, with his preferred option the creation of a fare free city loop.